patternplate/patternplate/docs/advanced/build.md

 * `patternplate` works with all build systems that can emit JavaScript.

-* Configure you build to produce artifacts in `lib` to pick them up with patternplate by default
+* Configure your build to produce artifacts in `lib` and to pick them up with patternplate by default

 * The `patternplate` development watcher works with the results of e.g. the Babel watch mode.